cyberbotics/webots-doc/guide/using-visual-cpp-with-webots.md

 `Scene tree`, expand the robot node and check the `controller` field.
 It should
 be: `controller "MyController"`.
 Otherwise you should change it: hit the `...` (ellipsis) button, this opens a selection dialog.
 In the selection dialog choose "MyController".
-Then hit the `Save` button in Webots main window.
+Then hit the `Save` button in Webots' main window.
 Finally you can hit the `Run` button to start the simulation.
 At this point the simulation should be using your Visual C++ controller.